peternied/security/DEVELOPER_GUIDE.md

 # Developer Guide

-So you want to contribute code to OpenSearch Security?
+So you want to contribute code to OpenSearch Security???
 Excellent!
 We're glad you're here.
 Here's what you need to do.

 - [Developer Guide](#developer-guide)
   - [Prerequisites](#prerequisites)